unioslo/tsd-file-api/README.md

 Web apps running in the browser will typically use this endpoint.
 This endpoint accepts:

 * files uploaded in a single request using `Content-Type: multipart/form-data` and
-* chunked files uploads `Content-Type: multipart/form-data, Content-Range: bytes start-end/total`.
+* chunked files uploaded in multiple requests `Content-Type: multipart/form-data, Content-Range: bytes start-end/total`.

 Many javascript libraries, such as [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload/wiki/Options) will create file chunks and set the `Content-Range` on your behalf.
 Note that this generates a separate HTTP request for each chunk.